epfl-ada/ada-2024-project-tadaa/README.md

 For each source-target pair, we make the model play 100 games in order to get statistically relevant paths that will allow us to make meaningful comparison to the human players paths.

-### Task 3: Analyse crowd performance vs average performance
+### Task-3: Analyse crowd performance vs average performance

 Our idea is to start a game with a given source `src` and target `dst` that might not have been played before.
 We then exploit all the data of the previous games.
 To choose the second page to click on, we aggregate all the paths that either have source `src` and destination `dst`, or those that go through `src` and have target `dst`.
 This way, we have the next page each player chose after `src`.
 We select our next page using majority voting.
 We repeat this operation until we reach `dst` (we call this procedure the crowd algorithm).
 For Condorcet's jury theorem to apply, we need to maximise the number of voters at each step.
 To do this, we chose paths that maximize 'voter scores'.
 We call the voter score of a path the minimum number of voters encountered by the crowd algorithm. (ie: at each step of the path, we guarantee a certain number of voters)